ben-d-wood/dev-test/README.md

 # Junior Developer Challenge

 In this repository I have created a simple todo app.
+The app is written using the [Polymer 1.0 library](https://polymer-library.polymer-project.org/1.0/docs/devguide/feature-overview).
 Parts of the app are finished and some parts are left unfinished.
 I have added comments in the code to indicate where work needs to be done.

 ## Database